 Lactobacillus and prebiotics

 Lactobacilli and prebiotics can also be of use to you.
-Studies show that taking probiotics can effectively replace pathogenic bacteria in the gut with beneficial cultures.
+Probiotics are being studied for their role in maintaining a balanced gut environment; individual needs vary.
 It has also been proven that nutrients, prebiotics, and even plant extracts (e.g., indigo naturalis) improve barrier function, which we wrote about above5.
 In addition, intake of probiotics, as well as yoghurt containing probiotics, caused a reduction in triglycerides, total cholesterol, LDL-cholesterol, VLDL-cholesterol, and high-sensitivity C-reactive protein (hsCRP).

 In a number of other studies, taking lactobacillus (Lactobacillus bulgaricus) together with the prebiotic fructo-oligosaccharides (FOS) resulted in significant improvements in inflammatory, metabolic and enzymatic performance6.
 And since we mentioned fructooligosaccharide, let’s say a few words about it.
 First, this naturally occurring prebiotic, which contains fiber, provides additional nutrition for beneficial gut bacteria.
-As a rule, it is recommended to take it 2-5 g per day.
+Talk with a nutrition professional about whether adding prebiotic fiber fits your diet and in what amount.
 Second, it is also among the top 8 prebiotic fiber with ample evidence for digestive health, along with lactulose7.
 So fructo-oligosaccharide (FOS) is a very well-established prebiotic!

 Enzymes to facilitate digestion

 Among other things, the Doctor may also recommend a food allergy test.
-It’s value is in identifying foods that irritate your digestive system.
+A clinician can advise whether exploring food sensitivities is appropriate and what approach to take.
 These might include wheat, dairy products, or citrus fruits.

 Follow us on Facebook|| Instagram || Telegram || Youtube